Pre-School / Kindergarten Program

 Developmentally appropriate kindergarten curriculum with an emphasis on movement and sensory-integration.
 Learning math, language and science through practical activities indoors and outside in nature.

-The Sunflower Garden and Bluebell Garden all provide an organic whole grain snack every day.
+The mixed-age preschool/kindergarten classrooms all provide an organic whole grain snack every day.
 All of the Early Childhood Classes offer a time for “work and play”.
 This creative play is taken very seriously in a Waldorf Preschool/ Kindergarten class.
 It is a time when the child’s imagination can flourish and when social activity, initiated by the children, can take place.
 The materials for the creative play are varied and beautiful: silks, large cloths, stones, pinecones, shells, logs, capes, and crowns.
 These materials are unformed and non-specific and offer the children an unlimited, unrestricted canvas for play.
 One day the children may set sail on a ship, the next day the same toys may become a castle or a restaurant.
 In their simplicity, the materials serve the free flow of a child’s mind so that the child’s imaginative qualities flourish and create a strong foundation for creative thinking in later life.
 Upon entering a Waldorf Pre-School or Early Childhood Kindergarten classroom for the first time, many parents experience a sudden sigh of relief, a deep sense of relaxation and security, and a feeling that “oh yes, this is childhood as it should be."

 Upon entering a Waldorf Early Childhood classroom for the first time, many parents experience a sudden sigh of relief, a deep sense of relaxation and security, and a feeling that “oh yes, this is childhood as it should be.”